Waboom AI

 What you just built

-Sharing it is the next thing to learn, covered in Module 6 of the full course.
+• Either way, you now have one skill running.
+Sharing it with your team is the next thing you learn, covered in Module 6 of the full course.

 Want the full course?

 This walkthrough condenses Module 4 of Claude Skills 101.
-The full course covers using existing skills, building, debugging trigger problems, and sharing with your team.
-One hour.
-Free.
+You get the full course in one hour, free.
+It covers using existing skills, building, debugging triggers, and sharing with your team.

 Open Module 4 →